 - [Note that Archer only "signed" the piece -- not "wrote" it.
 That article was published in the September 1985 edition of the American Legion Magazine.

 1985 June 10 Maureen Delanty reported on June 10, 1985 to Susan Stuntz in the 'May Monthly Report'

 Delivered brochure on health care financing.
 We also printed stationery for Committee on Taxation and Economic Growth for cover letter signed by Bob Tollison.
 Distribution list is being compiled and brochure will be mailed as soon as possible.

 • Continued to prepare op-ed articles on tax reform and work with area economists to place in newspapers in home districts of members of House Ways & Means and Senate Finance Committees.
 We are collecting originals of all published articles for distribution at TI and elsewhere.

 • Arranged for Citizens for Tax Justice and [Harold M.] Hochman, professor at City University of New York, to testify before Representative Rangel on the taxation of low-income wage earners.
 This involved coordination of testimony with the subcommittee and making final revisions on Hochman's statement."

 The mentioned brochure was most likely called "Health Care Financing: we Can't Afford To Make A Mistake" which was officially issued by the 'Committee on Taxation and Economic Growth' and mentioned the address: P.O.
 Box 65192 Washington, D.C.
 20035.

-On 19 June, 1985 Thomas E. Borcherding held his testimony against increasing excise tax on tobacco before the House Ways and Means committee and he had a similar testimony in California.
+1985 June 19 Thomas E. Borcherding gave his testimony against increasing excise tax on tobacco before the House Ways and Means committee end_page=12 and he provided a similar testimony in California.

 "• Distributed brochure on health care financing, under cover letter from Committee on Taxation and Economic Growth, to Congressional staff of all Members on the House Ways & Means and Senate Finance Committees."